JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 /mcp
 ```

-You will just need a `.gemini/settings.json` as per [the docs](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md)
+You will just need a `/.gemini/settings.json` as per [the docs](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md)

+And just add some [MCP server connection](https://geminicli.com/docs/tools/mcp-server/) like:

 ```json
 {